aashishU/react-projects/README.md

-# Projects and topics we learned from them.
+# Projects and Learned topics

 #### Counter